-What starts out as an atmospheric police thriller with Freudian overtones begins to teeter on the edge of the ridiculous about halfway through helmer Pierre Erwan Guillaume’s feature debut “The Natural Enemy."
+What starts out as an atmospheric police thriller with Freudian overtones begins to teeter on the edge of the ridiculous about halfway through helmer Pierre Erwan Guillaume’s feature debut “The Natural Enemy.”
+An uneven tale of repression and obsession along the coast of Brittany, pic’s revelation proves deflating at the same moment the object of obsession is ready to achieve its, well … biggest impact.
+Beautifully shot with a talented cast, there’s still no escaping the thought that a little penis envy goes a long way.
 Home release made barely a dent, while fest run is nearing its shelf life.

 When a young man’s body is found among the boulders of the Breton coast, Lt.
 Luhel (Jalil Lespert, “Not on the Lips”) is called to investigate.
 Local cops believe it’s an accident, but the boy’s mother (Lucy Russell) is convinced her ex-hubby Serge Tanguy (Aurelien Recoing) was responsible for their son’s death.

 At first unwilling to draw conclusions, Luhel becomes suspicious once he locates the drunk, naked Tanguy sleeping off a bender in his wood shed.
 The contrasts between the two men are manifold: Luhel is dry, rational and passionless, whereas Tanguy alternates between semi-violence and dark introspection.
 The more the cop digs into his suspect’s monumental sexual appetite, the more like a witch-hunt the investigation becomes.
 Soon he ignores pleas from wife Nathalie (Florence Loiret-Caille) to come home, and imagines Tanguy is engaged in an incestuous relationship with his school-age daughter, Adele (Doria Achour).